Stroop Report: Gallery

-IPN copy #They were also found in the underground bunkersCaptured Jews in front of Miła 31 and 33 viewed from Zamenhofa Street.
+IPN copy #They were also found in the underground bunkers.Captured Jews in front of Miła 31 and 33 viewed from Zamenhofa Street.

 IPN copy #Forcibly pulled out of bunkersCaptured Jews are led by Waffen SS soldiers to Umschlagplatz.
 In the back Nowolipie 62 & 63.
 See file page for possible identity of depicted people.
 The SS man at right has the "Totenkopf" Insignia on his collar.

 NARA copy #To the transhipping placeCaptured Jews are led by Waffen SS soldiers to Umschlagplatz.
 In the back Nowolipie 62 & 63.
 See file page for possible identity of depicted people.